-Description The subjects comprise a mid terraced two storey ex Local Authority owned dwelling house.
-Accommodation Ground floor: Entrance vestibule, inner hallway, living room, kitchen/dining area and rear lobby.
-First floor: Landing, 3 bedrooms and shower room.
-Gross internal floor area (m2) 85.
-Neighbourhood and location The subjects are located within a residential development of similar type and dwellings on the periphery of Thurso and afford ready access to facilities within the town.
-Age Built circa 1970.
+Description The subjects comprise a semi detached one and two storey ex Local Authority owned dwelling house.
+Accommodation Ground Floor: entrance porch, inner hallway, living room, kitchen and bathroom.
+First Floor: landing, three bedrooms and WC.
+Gross internal floor area (m2) 91.
+Neighbourhood and location The subjects are located within a residential area of similar type dwellings and afford ready access to local facilities within the nearest town of Thurso.
+Age Built circa 1955.
 Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-1 No. masonry rendered chimney stack is provided.
+One rendered chimney stack is provided which is shared.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.